Start sooner and finish faster with our innovative course design.

-The Paralegal Specialist Certificate in Litigation is intended to introduce students to the legal skills required to serve the community effectively and ethically in a litigation practice.
-The Litigation Specialization covers case analysis, legal research, drafting pleadings, motion and discovery documents, evidence, and preparation of cases for trial.
-The program provides an academic and practical education of uncompromising quality.
-The certificate is approved by the American Bar Association and offered only at the Los Angeles and Woodland Hills campuses.
+The Paralegal Specialist Certificate in Litigation is intended to introduce you to the legal skills required to serve the community effectively and ethically in a litigation practice.
+The paralegal litigation specialization covers case analysis, legal research, drafting pleadings, motion and discovery documents, evidence, and preparation of cases for trial.
+The paralegal program provides an academic and practical education of uncompromising quality.

 Program Learning Outcomes

 - Discuss broad legal principles from the primary areas of law, such as Torts, Contracts, Real Property, and others, and explain the definitions of certain basic legal terms and phrases.